Resource Requirements

 cpu: "50m"

-Prometheus and Grafana Pods Resources
+Prometheus Pod's Resources

 • Providing the path to one or more YAML files during helm install or helm upgrade with the --values flag: